-The Three Peaks Challenge route which most people choose starts at the foot Ben Nevis at around 5.00pm in the evening.
-The summit is an ascent of 4,331 feet, and can be reached via the pony track within three hours.
-It is considerably easier to descend this path, and you should be back at the bottom by 10.00pm.
+The Three Peaks Challenge route, which most people choose, starts at the foot of Ben Nevis at around 5.00 pm.
+The summit is 4,331 feet and can be reached via the pony track within three hours.
+It is considerably easier to descend this path, and you should be back at the bottom by 10.00 pm.
 The drive to Scafell Pike will take six to seven hours through the night – so try to get some sleep!

 The quickest route for the Scafell Pike walk starts at the Wasdale Head car park and should be completed within five hours also.
-To stay on target to complete the Three Peaks Challenge within 24 hours, you will need to start the Scafell Pike walk early (but please consider noise levels so as not to disturb the local community) – before embarking on the 200 mile drive to Snowdon.
-Bear in mind that many of the roads beyond the M6 (particularly the A55) are not roads on which you can put your foot down, so you do not have time to admire the view at the summit of Scafell Pike.
+To stay on target to complete the Three Peaks Challenge within 24 hours, you will need to start the Scafell Pike walk early (but please consider noise levels so as not to disturb the local community) – before embarking on the 200-mile drive to Snowdon.
+Bear in mind that many of the roads beyond the M6 (particularly the A55) are no roads on which you can put your foot down, so you do not have time to admire the view at the summit of Scafell Pike.